NannyML/nannyml/docs/quick.rst

  - The distribution of person age (**AGEP**) has strongly shifted towards younger people (around 18 years old).
  - The relative frequencies of the categories in **RELP** have changed significantly.
-Since the plots are interactive (when run in a notebook), they allow to checking the corresponding values in the bar plots.
+Since the plots are interactive (when run in a notebook), they allow checking the corresponding values in the bar plots.
 The category that has increased its relative frequency from around 5% in the reference period to almost 70% in the chunk with the strongest drift is encoded :ref:`with value 17<dataset-real-world-ma-employment-feature-description-RELP>`, which refers to *Noninstitutionalized group quarters